Features

 By default, installing Puppeteer will also install a Chromium build.

-If you want only want to use the TestingBot cloud, you might consider installing Puppeteer without the bundled Chromium build, called puppeteer-core:
+If you only want to use the TestingBot cloud, you might consider installing Puppeteer without the bundled Chromium build, called puppeteer-core:

 npm i puppeteer-core